-- Telogen Effuvium is a treatable type of hair loss that occurs because of a stressful experience.
-Telogen Effuvium affects both women and men, and is the most common type of hair loss for people to experience in their lifetime.
-Telogen Effuvium can be treated in a variety of ways, but the most common tactic is to mitigate and remove the stressor that is causing the hair loss.
+- Telogen Effluvium is a treatable type of hair loss that occurs because of a stressful experience.
+Telogen Effluvium affects both women and men and is the most common type of hair loss for people to experience in their lifetime.
+Telogen Effluvium can be treated in a variety of ways, but the most common tactic is to mitigate and remove the stressor that is causing the hair loss.
 While this sounds quite simple, in practice it can often take time, patience, and commitment to successfully decrease stress enough to allow hair to regrow.

 Causes for Hair Loss

 Once the type of hair loss is identified, the next step is to look for the underlying cause of the hair loss to take any necessary remediation measures possible.
 Below are a few of the common causes of hair loss in women.

 - Stress is one of the main causes of temporary hair loss in women.
 Stress is a natural occurrence in everyday life, but extreme stress can lead to increased hair loss during the shedding portion of the air growth cycle.
 Anxiety and nervousness also contribute to stress, so successfully managing these conditions can help reduce the amount of hair loss that occurs during the shedding phase.